-This instruction sheet cannot contain all of the information, which may be desired by some individuals.
-Further clarification is available in HOLLEY CARBURETORS, published by H.P. books and available at your Holley distributor P/N 36-49.
+This instruction sheet cannot contain all of the information that may be desired by some individuals.
+Further clarification is available in HOLLEY CARBURETORS, published by H.P.
+Books and available at your Holley distributor, P/N 36-73.

-- An in-line fuel filter should be installed between the fuel pump and the carburetor. - Recommended furl pressure should be set at 7-1/2 psi maximum, 5 psi minimum.
-Fuel pressures above 7-1/2 psi can create severe fuel control problems and are not recommended. - 3.
-Fuel lines should be a minimum of 3/8".
+- 1. An in-line filter should be installed between the fuel pump and the carburetor. - 2.
+Recommended fuel pressure should be set at 7-1/2 psi maximum, 5 psi minimum.
+Fuel pressure above 7-1/2 psi can create severe fuel control problems and are not recommended. - 3.
+Fuel lines should be a minimum of 3/8". - 4.
+A non-restrictive open-element air cleaner kit is recommended under Holley P/N 120-102. - 5.
+The pump cam adjustment kit is available under Holley P/N 20-12. - 6.
+Vacuum secondary diaphragm springs that vary secondary opening are available under Holley P/N 20-13.
+For additional parts and accessories, see the Holley Performance Parts Catalog.